-Based on these survey results and comprehensive environmental and socio-economic assessments, the GHP will be able to make recommendations for best management practices concerning three key areas:
+Based on these survey results and comprehensive environmental and socio-economic assessments, the GHP was able to make recommendations for best management practices concerning three key areas:

 - Improvements in the availability and use of P/O services;

-- Monitoring, evaluation and enforcement of the NDA in BH;
+- Monitoring, evaluation, and enforcement of the NDA in Boston Harbor;

 - Establishment of guidelines for a sustainable Green Boston Harbor.